csb6/rougelike/README.md

 - **i** View inventory
 - **@** View character sheet (mostly empty for now)
 - **e** View equipped item slots (also mostly empty)
+- **E** Equip an item (enter its inventory number, then its Armor slot number); any item can be equipped as armor, even a knife!
 - **ESC** Redraw screen.
 Use this to close inventory/character sheet/hide teleportation cursor
 - **t** Teleport the player.
 Pressing **t** will show a cursor on the player's position.
 After moving the cursor to the desired location (see below), press **t** again to teleport there